ryan-wendel/react-node-mongo-s3-app/README.md

 A simple web application that utilizes React, Node, and MongoDB that interacts with AWS S3 to store and create pre-signed URLs for uploaded objects.
 A simple proof-of-concept I worked up to introduce myself to the featured technologies.

-The "api" directory contains the back-end API that interacts with MongoDB and S3 to store and retrieve objects.
-The "ui" directory contains a React application that makes calls to the back-end to facilitate interactions with Mongo and S3.
+The "nodeapi" directory contains the back-end API that interacts with MongoDB and S3 to store and retrieve objects.
+The "reactui" directory contains a React application that makes calls to the back-end to facilitate interactions with Mongo and S3.

 This repo accompanies a blog post featured on my website.